For students and teachers of the Koninklijk Conservatorium Brussel

-- RILM*.
-The ‘Répertoire International de Littérature Musicale’ is a bibliographical database which gives access to diverse publications about music published after 1967, music journals included.
-With more than 1.000.000 records, RILM is a unique and essential tool for everyone doing research.
+- RILM*, ‘Répertoire International de Littérature Musicale’, is a bibliographical database which gives access to diverse publications about music published after 1967, music journals included.
+With more than 1.250.000 records, of which more than 300.000 in full text, RILM is a unique and essential tool for everyone doing research.

-- RIPM.
-The ‘Retrospective Index to Music Periodicals’ gives access to music journals from 1760 to 1966.
+- RIPM plus, ‘Retrospective Index to Music Periodicals’, gives access to historical music journals from 1760 to 1966.
 Most of these journals are available in full text.

 In multidisciplinary databases

-- Academic Search Complete* gives access to the bibliography of several music journals such as 19th Century Music, Downbeat, Early Music, JAMS, Music & Letters, Musical Quarterly and Perspectives on New Music.
+- Academic Search Ultimate* gives access to the bibliography of several music journals such as 19th Century Music, Downbeat, Early Music, JAMS, Music & Letters, Musical Quarterly and Perspectives on New Music.
 The database also gives full text access to 35 journals including Journal of New Music Research, Music Analysis, Musical Times, Teaching Music and Strad.
-The keyword ‘music’ gives more than 700.000 results.
+The keyword ‘music’ gives more than 760.000 results.

-- Art & Architecture Source focuses mainly on the visual arts.
-Nevertheless, the keyword ‘music’ gives 34.500 results, of which more than half are in full text.
-The Arts & Humanities Database is a similar concept.
-Here you can find more than 120.000 results with the same search.
-The International Bibliography of Art, IBA, is once again a similar concept and gives more than 16.000 search results.
+- Art & Architecture Source* focuses mainly on the visual arts.
+Nevertheless, the keyword ‘music’ gives 36.000 results, of which more than 20.000 are in full text.

-- ERIC* (Education Resources Information Center) is a general pedagogical database with around 22.000 references to music, either bibliographical or full text.
+- ERIC*, 'Education Resources Information Center', is a general pedagogical database with around 22.500 references to music, either bibliographical or full text.

 Need a trustworthy translation?

 - The LiederNet Archive is the largest database of classical lied texts with translations.
+It offers more than 35.000 translations of vocal compositions.
 This database is freely consultable.

-- UniCat, is the Union Catalogue of Belgian libraries.
-It is a bibliographical, multidisciplinary database with more than 16 million records of university and other libraries in Belgium.
+- UniCat, the Union Catalogue of Belgian libraries, is a bibliographical, multidisciplinary database with more than 16 million records of university and other libraries in Belgium.